 Yes, God’s Word is for us, but it is not primarily about us.
-Going to the Bible with a me-centered perspective hinders us from understanding God’s true meaning.
-Sadly, we often miss the main point of Scripture – to know the author.
+Going to the Bible with a me-centered perspective not only hinders us from understanding God’s true meaning it also causes us to miss the main point of Scripture – to know the Author.
+If we only do one thing when we read the Bible it must be this: Look for God.

 The Bible is first and foremost a book by God about God.
 The Bible’s objective is to reveal God.
 To teach us His character, His purposes, His plans, and His ways, including His provision for salvation through Jesus.